murtazaahmedd/Algerain-Forest--Linear-Regression-Project/README.md

 ## Project Structure

-- `app.py`: The main Flask application for running the web server and handling predictions.
+- `application.py`: The main Flask application for running the web server and handling predictions.
 - `models/`: Directory containing pre-trained models and scaler files.
   - `ridge.pkl`: The trained Ridge Regression model.
   - `scaler.pkl`: The Standard Scaler used for feature scaling.
 - `templates/`: Directory containing HTML templates for the web interface.
   - `home.html`: The main page with a form to input data and display predictions.
-- `static/`: Directory for static files like CSS stylesheets.
-  - `styles.css`: The stylesheet for styling the web interface.
-- `data/`: Directory for storing datasets (if applicable).
+- `dataset/`: Directory for storing datasets (if applicable).

 ## Installation